MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/arc-vm-networking.md

 - IP address for Arc Resource Bridge VM updates (IP-3) – IP address assigned to the new Arc Resource Bridge VM when update are performed.
 Can be obtained using DHCP.

 > [!NOTE]
-> VM addresses IP-2 and IP-3 are alternated for each update of the Arc Resource Bridge.
+> IP-2 and IP-3 addresses are alternated for each update of the Arc Resource Bridge.

 ## Virtual network for Arc VMs